 I wasn’t sure to find our furry friends.

-I have take a look to the appartement before to open the door and in the air there was something strange, but i’ve thought it was the residue of what which was happened in the bedroom, so i was come out, leaving the door open.
+I have take a look to the apartment before to open the door and in the air there was something strange, but I’ve thought it was the residue of what which was happened in the bedroom, so I was come out, leaving the door open.

-Slowly i returned back.
-The Markùts, without say nothing, helped me to go trought the bridge and they accompanied me in front of the appartement.
-I turned myself and i said them ‘Thank you…’
+The Markùts, without say nothing, helped me to exceed the bridge, and they accompanied me in front of the apartment; I turned myself and I thanked them

 In that word, there was more than a simple “Thank you.”